-(4) Subject to registration as an Authorised Person and compliance with all requirements established under this Act and the Supreme Court Act, Barristers and Solicitors may organise their provision of legal services either as sole practitioners, in partnerships, limited liability partnerships or body corporates ("a Law Firm") provided that-

-- (a) a Law Firm that holds itself out as providing legal services in or from within Gibraltar shall not be permitted to have a partner or shareholder who is not an Authorised Person under this Act, unless the LSRA is satisfied that the ultimate beneficiaries are Authorised Persons under this Act, except- - subject to subsection (15), where such shareholder is a trustee of a trust for the benefit of or whose class of beneficiaries is limited to Authorised Persons under this Act; or - (ii) in the circumstances provided in the proviso below; - (b) the Law Firm shall have a permanent place of business within Gibraltar; - (c) if the Law Firm is a body corporate a majority of its Directors shall be Authorised Persons; - (d) the Law Firm is registered in Part 9 of the Register; and - (e) the partners or shareholders of any firm, partnership, limited liability partnership or body corporate to which this subsection applies shall provide the LSRA annually with a list of its partners or shareholders as the case may be which will be available for public inspection.
+- (4) Subject to registration as an Authorised Person and compliance with all requirements established under this Act and the Supreme Court Act, Barristers and Solicitors may organise their provision of legal services either as sole practitioners, in partnerships, limited liability partnerships or body corporates ("a Law Firm") provided that- - (a) a Law Firm that holds itself out as providing legal services in or from within Gibraltar shall not be permitted to have a partner or shareholder who is not an Authorised Person under this Act, unless the LSRA is satisfied that the ultimate beneficiaries are Authorised Persons under this Act, except- - (i) subject to subsection (17), where such shareholder is a trustee of a trust for the benefit of or whose class of beneficiaries is limited to Authorised Persons under this Act; or - (ii) in the circumstances provided in the proviso below; - (b) the Law Firm shall have a permanent place of business within Gibraltar; - (c) if the Law Firm is a body corporate a majority of its Directors shall be Authorised Persons: - (d) particulars of the Law Firm and its address shall be provided on an annual basis to the LSRA that shall register the Law Firm in Part 9 of the Register; and - (e) the partners or shareholders of any firm, partnership, limited liability partnership or body corporate to which this subsection applies shall provide the LSRA annually with a list of its partners or shareholders as the case may be which will be available for public inspection.

-Provided that a Law Firm may apply to the LSRA for permission in such manner provided by rules to be made by the LSRA pursuant to section 16(3A) of this Act that no more than 10% of the equity of the Law Firm be held legally or beneficially by a person who is not an Authorised Person under this Act provided that such person may not by virtue of such equity interest provide legal services under this Act.
+Provided that a Law Firm may apply to the LSRA for permission in such manner provided by regulations that no more than 10% of the equity of the Law Firm be held legally or beneficially by a person who is not an Authorised Person under this Act provided that such person may not by virtue of such equity interest provide legal services under this Act without authorisation.